AdobeDocs/journeys.en/help/using/functions/functiongetlistitem.md

 ---
 product: adobe campaign
 solution: Journey Orchestration
-title: gestListItem
+title: getListItem
-description: Learn about the function gestListItem
+description: Learn about the function gstListItem
 ---

-# gestListItem {#gestListItem}
+# getListItem {#gestListItem}

 Returns the item of the list at the given index.